 When comparing college costs, it is important to consider the total value you will receive.
 While some schools may offer you more financial aid, you should consider the net cost for the year to attend each school.

-*Figures from the College Board, 2014-15.
-State-related universities are not included in the 14 schools in the PA State System of Higher Education.
+*Figures from the College Board, 2015–16 and institution websites.
+State-related universities are not included in the 14 schools in the Pennsylvania State System of Higher Education.

 †Room and board estimates are based on the two-person shared semi-suite and the most popular meal plan (14 meals/week + $300 Flex).
 Prices vary based on room type and meal plan.
 Please check Housing, Residential Living, and Dining for exact costs.